Updated on 23 Jan 2020.

 #4.
 Balance Transfer Fee

 However, you can transfer the balance only to other banks.
-For example, currently you have a credit card outstanding with the HDFC bank, you can transfer the credit to any other bank ( that allows this facility) but not to the HDFC’s new credit card.
+For example, if you have a current credit card outstanding with the HDFC bank, you can transfer the credit to any other bank ( that allows this facility) but not to the HDFC’s new credit card.

-The offeror bank charges a balance transfer fee for facilitating and processing the transfer.
+The other bank will charges a balance transfer fee for facilitating and processing the transfer.
 Usually, the transfer fee is about 2% (may vary a bit with different banks).

 How to Avoid Balance Transfer Fee